apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 #.
 Clean your Skyrim folder and disable the Steam overlay.
 #.
+Load Skyrim, let it set your graphics, open it to main menu, then close it.
+#.
 Install the Wabbajack desktop client from `here <https://github.com/wabbajack-tools/wabbajack/releases>`_.
 #.
 Navigate to Librum under the *Browse for Modlists* tab.
 #.
 Install Librum to a new folder outside of ``Program Files`` using Wabbajack.